Register a birth

 - a loss of, or change to, your sense of smell or taste

 If you are late for your appointment unfortunately we will not be able to go ahead with the registration, you will asked to make a new appointment at a later date.

-When attending the Civic Centre you are required to wear a face covering unless you are exempt due to health, age or equality reasons.
-Further information can be found at www.gov.uk
+When attending the Civic Centre we request that you wear a face covering unless you are exempt due to health, age or equality reasons.
+Further information can be found at www.gov.uk (external link)

-On arrival and during your appointment you will be required to use hand sanitiser and comply with Public Health England (PHE) guidance on social distancing at all times.
+On arrival and during your appointment you will be requested to use hand sanitiser and socially distance.

-Only adults required to attend the appointment should do so, no other adults will be admitted into the building.
+Only adults required to attend the appointment should do so, no other adults will be admitted into the appointment.